popey/popey.com-blog/content/post/2021/01/13th-twitterversary.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Oooo, gtwitter seems to work (well if this arrives it does)</p>&mdash; Alan Pope 🍺🐧🐱🇬🇧🇪🇺 (@popey) <a href="https://twitter.com/popey/status/606223382?ref_src=twsrc%5Etfw">January 16, 2008</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 {{< /rawhtml >}}

-At the time I was commuting to Wales each work for work.
+At the time I was commuting to Wales each week for work.
 I shared a rented house with a co-worker, where we had no TV and no broadband connection.
 Twitter was all I had, on a terrible 3G connection.
 So I moaned a bit about the lack of Internet.

 {{< rawhtml >}}
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">No TV, no internets in the house, sounds like an evening of programming for me</p>&mdash; Alan Pope 🍺🐧🐱🇬🇧🇪🇺 (@popey) <a href="https://twitter.com/popey/status/609824542?ref_src=twsrc%5Etfw">January 17, 2008</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>